 The Create Items feature allows you to add content to your course site.
-Files can be uploaded in their original format (such as .doc or .pdf or .ppt documents) and when students click on the link created, the files are downloaded to the student’s computer (these files will open in their browser depending on the browser used and the computer setup).
-HTML or web supported graphic files (such as .jpg’s or .png or .gif’s) can also be added, which can be viewed directly within the Blackboard page.
+AT it’s basic an Item appears much like a Microsoft Word document web page.
+It can include text – which can be formatted like a Microsoft word document, links to websites and other internet content, images and tables.
+Files can also be uploaded to an item in their original format (such as .doc or .pdf or .ppt documents) and when students click on the link created, the files are downloaded to the student’s computer (these files will open in their browser depending on the browser used and the computer setup).

 Note: Because Blackboard is cross platform (works on Macs and PC’s) all files should have a three letter file extension (such as .doc or .pdf or .ppt), which designates its file type.
 To prevent conflicts, file names should contain no spaces or special characters except the underscore (_) and only one dot/full stop [.] before the file extension (ex: HomeWork_One.doc)

 1. Click on a desired Content Area in your course menu (Course Documents, Assignments, etc…).

 4. Enter a name for the document into the Name field.

 5. Enter a description into the Text field or enter text content.

 The visual text editor presents controls for entering and formatting text, equations, and multimedia files.
 When it is enabled, it appears throughout the system as the default editor when adding text through a text box.
 Options include functions to create tables, insert links, embed images and videos, and preview changes.

 when prompted add the web address to the hyperlink, and click the insert button.